niu-gdo/game-developers-library/docs/tutorials/game-engines/win32-environment-setup.md

+---
+title: Win32 Environment Setup
+summary: Before we can dive right in, there is some paper work to get out of the way.
+Setting up the Win32 development environment.
+description: Before we can dive right in, there is some paper work to get out of the way.
+Setting up the Win32 development environment.
+authors:
+    - Chris DeJong
+date: 2023-04-19
+---
 *Written by Chris DeJong - 4/19/2023*

 Before we can dive right in, there is some paper work to get out of the way.
 Fortunately,